That's Hockey

-That's Hockey (currently known as 7-Eleven That's Hockey for sponsorship reasons) is a Canadian television series on TSN which presents the latest news in hockey as well as panelists and interviews with hockey personalities.
+That's Hockey (currently known as Domino's That's Hockey for sponsorship reasons) is a Canadian television series on TSN which presents the latest news in hockey as well as panelists and interviews with hockey personalities.
 The current host is Gino Reda.
 The opening and closing theme song was composed by Canadian musicians Andy Curran and Greg Godovitz.

 History

 The show debuted in October 1995 with Dave Hodge as host.
 It replaced TSN Inside Sports, which Hodge also hosted.
 Gord Miller hosted the show from 1998 to 2002.
 The show got its name from former TSN broadcaster Jim Hughson exclaiming "That's Hockey!" during exciting plays.

 On October 8, 2014, TSN announced that Tim Hortons would become title sponsor of the program.
 Molson was the former sponsor.
 In 2018, 7-Eleven became title sponsor.

 Format

-The show airs at 7:00pm ET on nights when TSN isn't airing live sports coverage in that time slot.
+The show aired at 7:00pm ET on nights when TSN isn't airing live sports coverage in that time slot and now airs during sportscenter.
 If TSN is airing a hockey game at 7:00, they usually air the spin-off show That's Hockey 2Nite following the game at 9:30pm ET on the main network.
 An NHL on TSN analyst will join Reda for the program on most nights.
 These analysts include Darren Dreger, Bob McKenzie, Ray Ferraro, and Keith Jones, among others.